9am to 12 midday Monday to Friday

 The youngest children in the school are those who join us in the term they turn 3.
-They attend Monday to Thursday from 1 pm to 3 pm.
+They attend Monday to Friday 9am to 12 midday

 The children engage in a range of activities designed to develop their emerging skills in areas such as fine and gross motor control, social awareness, speaking and listening skills and independence.
 This is a valuable preparation for Morning Nursery the following September.

 We aim to make your child’s time in the Pre-Nursery happy, exciting and inspiring.
 Children are encouraged to participate in a range of activities, each activity designed to develop different areas of their learning.
 Language development is a priority and children are listened to and encouraged to express their thoughts, ideas and feelings.

 We are guided by the Early Years Foundation Stage curriculum and wherever possible we extend children beyond the average expectations for their age.
 The educational focus is on structured play but includes first steps in Literacy and numeracy in addition to laying the basic foundations for other areas of learning.
 In this way Nursery plays a vital part in preparing girls and boys for their future school years.